-Possession of Firearm by Felon / Person Subject to Domestic Violence Order
+Possession of Firearm by Felon in Raleigh / Person Subject to Domestic Violence Order

 The Second Amendment to the United States Constitution and Article I, Section 30 of the North Carolina State Constitution both state that “the right of the people to keep and bear arms shall not be infringed.”
 These rights are generally afforded to law-abiding citizens, and people convicted of certain criminal offenses forfeit such rights.